 08. Leave those hands alone!

 People in front of cameras are always traumatized by their hands.
 Where do they put them?
 How do they use them?
-How do I use these funny appendages?!
+OH GOD WHAT DO I DO WITH THESE BIZARRE APPENDAGES?!
 Truth?
-Doing nothing with your hands IS NORMAL!
+Doing nothing with your hands is normal!
 Once you start putting them all over the place that is what looks and feels unnatural.
 That is what is uncomfortable.
 Your hands don’t usually need a purpose when you’re just hanging out with others.
 The minute a camera pops up, I assure you, they do not transform into toys you must put away.
 You don’t have to try and be a model.
 Hands hanging by your side is a totally normal thing!
 Other natural places for hands: pockets, clasped together, playing with your hair, or playing with your clothing or accessories.
 You know, or just hanging there by your side.
 That is absolutely normal.
 When in doubt, though—use your hands to tickle your loved ones.
 Obviously.

 09. When in doubt, snuggle up!